jmix-framework/jmix-dependencies-tool/README.md

 * `--resolve-commercial-addons` - whether to resolve Jmix commercial add-ons.
 The `--jmix-license-key` option must be provided in this case.
 By default, only open-source modules dependencies are resolved.
 * `--jmix-license-key` - your Jmix license key.
 This option is required if you resolve Jmix commercial add-ons.
 * `--gradle-user-home` - gradle user home directory.
 It is the directory where dependencies will be downloaded to by Gradle.
 This directory must distinct from the user home of the gradle installed on your machine in order to contain only dependencies required for Jmix.
 The default value is `../gradle-home`.
-* `--resolver-project` - a path to a spacial gradle project used for dependencies resolution.
+* `--resolver-project` - a path to a special gradle project used for dependencies resolution.
 This project is delivered within the distribution bundle.
 The default value is `../resolver`.
+* `--gradle-version` - version of Gradle installation that will be used.

 If you run the command from within the `deptool/bin` directory then the only required option is the `--jmix-version`.
 Other options have default values that work for that case.
 If you run the command from some other place then you need to configure a location of gradle home and a location of the resolver project.